PocketCareS/iOS/README.md

 You can read more about PocketCare S on our [website](https://engineering.buffalo.edu/computer-science-engineering/pocketcares.html).
 We also have a [White Paper](https://docs.google.com/document/d/e/2PACX-1vT6UqA3HByzG5Di576gmz-JWzgKOFx5KLYGgJMpxcmWkOXYJ_vUFz2h1w2LnDNWI4y-xnyKhPi_s70p/pub) which can be accessed here.

-PocketCare S is also available on [Google Play](https://play.google.com/store/apps/details?id=com.ub.pocketcares) and to the University at Buffalo (UB) community using the [Apple developer Enterprise Program](https://engineering.buffalo.edu/computer-science-engineering/pocketcares/pocketcares-ios.html).
+PocketCare S is also available on [Google Play](https://play.google.com/store/apps/details?id=com.ub.pocketcares) and to the University at Buffalo (UB) community using the [Apple Developer Enterprise Program](https://engineering.buffalo.edu/computer-science-engineering/pocketcares/pocketcares-ios.html).

 ## License